 Indonesia Strengthens Competition Commission

-Issue 16, October 2024
+Issue 16, November 2024

 The government has strengthened and restructured the Indonesian Competition Commission (Komisi Pengawas Persaingan Usaha – “KPPU”) to enhance its effectiveness in supervising business competition.
 The main changes include broadening the role of the KPPU’s General Secretariat, clarifying its enforcement roles, as well as introducing new working procedures for its members.